gkibria121/reporting-engine/README.md

-befor start install the packages by clicking install.cmd

 Variable Declaration:

-1. Variables must start with the symbol '$', and their values can be expressions that will be evaluated.
+1. Variables can start with the symbol '$', and you can use variables in the expression of other variables.
 2. Expressions can use previously assigned variables, allowing for recursive operations.
 3. Variables can be declared with values of any type, including objects and lists.
 To include expression values within an object, the 'eval()' function should be used.
-For example: `$list = [eval(1+2),'1+2']`.
+For example: `list = [eval(1+2),'1+2']`.
 4. Previously assigned variables can be used within lists or objects.
 5. Table data can be inserted into a variable using JSON format.
 6. Comments can be added using '#' for single-line comments and '/* ... */' for multiple lines.